lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 - the new React as its core (our cloakless superhero),
 - renderers for iOS and Android,
 - tools that convert and bundle code into installable apps,
-- native UI widgets (status bar, ListView etc.) and animation,
+- native UI widgets (status bar, ListView etc.) and animations,
 - toolkit for styling and laying out the UI (flexbox),
 - essential parts that make up of most apps (such as networking),
 - parts that provide native functionalities such as clipboard, accelerometer and storage.